wacncontent/CustomizeTool/removeCommentOutput/articles/storage/storage-premium-storage-preview-portal.md

 - To use Premium Storage, you need to have a Premium Storage account.
 To learn how to create a Premium Storage account, see [Creating and using Premium Storage Account for Disks](#create-and-use-a-premium-storage-account-for-a-virtual-machine-data-disk).

-- Premium Storage is currently available in the [Windows Azure Preview Portal](https://manage.windowsazure.cn/) and accessible via the following SDK libraries: [Storage REST API](http://msdn.microsoft.com//library/azure/dd179355.aspx) version 2014-02-14 or later; [Service Management REST API](http://msdn.microsoft.com/zh-cn/library/azure/ee460799.aspx) version 2014-10-01 or later; and [Azure PowerShell](/documentation/articles/install-configure-powershell) version 0.8.10 or later.
+- Premium Storage is available in the [Azure Management Portal](portal.azure.com) and accessible via the following SDK libraries: [Storage REST API](http://msdn.microsoft.com//library/azure/dd179355.aspx) version 2014-02-14 or later; [Service Management REST API](http://msdn.microsoft.com/zh-cn/library/azure/ee460799.aspx) version 2014-10-01 or later; and [Azure PowerShell](/documentation/articles/powershell-install-configure) version 0.8.10 or later.

 - For a list of regions that currently support Premium Storage, see [Azure Services by Region](http://azure.microsoft.com/regions/#services).